 The Company has established a Board of Directors comprising a minimum of five directors including at least two non-executive directors.
-As at 31 December 2023, the Board comprised 9 Directors, a majority of 7 being independent or Group non-executive directors and two Executive Directors.
+As at 31 December 2024, the Board comprised 8 Directors, a majority of 6 being independent or Group non-executive directors and two Executive Directors.
 All Group non-executive directors are deemed independent directors who exercise sound judgement and decision making, independent of the views of management or outside interests.
 The Company considers the independence of a majority of its Board members to be a key component of good governance.
-During the reporting period, Dax Gulmohamed was appointed an Executive Director of the Board.